Tire Size Explained: What the Numbers Mean

 Buying New Wheels or Changing Your Tire Size?

-But remember that is only an estimate.
+A tire size calculator is a quick way to ensure a new set of tires will fit your car, SUV, sports car, light truck or crossover.
+But remember, this calculator is only an estimate.
 It’s important to stay within the sizing tolerances of your vehicle.
 Tires that are the wrong size could cause some pull in the steering wheel, rub against the suspension or body of your vehicle, reduce clearance on hills, or result in a stiffer or noisier ride.